Integration runtime in Azure Data Factory

 Self-hosted IR compute resource and scaling

-Self-hosted IR needs to be installed on an on-premises machine or a virtual machine inside a private network.
+Install Self-hosted IR on an on-premises machine or a virtual machine inside a private network.
 Currently, we only support running the self-hosted IR on a Windows operating system.

 For high availability and scalability, you can scale out the self-hosted IR by associating the logical instance with multiple on-premises machines in active-active mode.
 For more information, see how to create and configure self-hosted IR article under how to guides for details.